lovemorejokonya/ajax-example/README.md

 To run this example, please make sure that you run `npm install` in the main directory.

-Once you've got all the dependencies installed, run `node server.js` or `npm start` to get the server up and running on port 5000 (by default).
+Once you've got all the dependencies installed, run `node start` or `npm start` to get the server up and running on port 8080 (by default).

 All front-end code (HTML, CSS, and client side JS / jQuery) is placed in the `public` folder.